alex-volosha/financial-inclusion-prediction/README.md

 # Financial inclusion in Africa
  Find a notebook where I demonstrate the way I created different machine learning models to predict which individuals are most likely to have or use a bank account.
 The models and solutions developed can provide insights into some of the key factors driving individuals’ financial security.

 The evaluation metric for this project is Mean Absolute error, where 1 indicates that the individual does have a bank account and 0 indicates that they do not.
+And I also showed trade-off between precision and recall using Precision Recall Curve AUC at the end.

 ---